WeblateOrg/weblate/docs/admin/auth.rst

 Slack
 ~~~~~

-For using Slack OAuth 2, you need to register an application on
+For using Slack OAuth 2, you need to register an application at
 <https://api.slack.com/apps>.

 The redirect URL is ``https://WEBLATE SERVER/accounts/complete/slack/``.